Hacker0x01/react-datepicker/README.md

 - Start a static webserver `python -m SimpleHTTPServer`
 - And visit `localhost:8000/example` to see the example.

+You can also test server side rendering:

+- `$ node example/node-rendering.js`

+You should see the HTML returned.

 To run tests, simply run `npm test`.

 ## License